mskordal/my-sel4-projects/scripts/README.md

 This script parses a C source file and outputs locally defined functions along with an id for them separated by space.
 The main function is guar anteed to get id 1 while every other function will get id >=2 determined by alphabetical order.
 Output is written on the `functions.txt` file.

+**NOTE**: Remove the main function for now from the list.
+There is the issue where the page to the HLS IP address is mapped in the main function and the pass does not do that yet.

 example output:
 ```txt